 Get Involved @ NAU

-Elevate your Lumberjack experience by getting involved.
+Elevate your Lumberjack experience and maximize your life outside of the classroom by getting involved.
 It’s the #TrueBlueWay.

 Being involved on Campus has created friendships and many of my favorite memories as a Lumberjack.
 It creates community, gives experience, and makes you proud to be a Lumberjack.
 When I first moved to Flagstaff, I knew no one as an out-of-state student.
 I found belonging at NAU through events, community council, ASNAU, and clubs.
 Being involved at NAU has made it the ultimate college experience.